 RF Signal Generator / Power Detector – SynthNV

-The Windfreak SynthNV is a CE certified, 34.4MHz to 4.4GHz software tunable RF signal generator controlled and powered by a PC running Windows XP, Windows 7, or Android via its USB port.
+The Windfreak SynthNV is a CE certified, 34.4MHz to 4.4GHz software tunable RF signal generator controlled and powered by a PC running Windows 7 SP1 through Windows 10, or Android via its USB port.
+(WinXP supported by older versions of SynthNV software.)
 It includes an on board RF power detector which can be used with the sweep function as a basic RF network analyzer.

 The SynthNV also has nonvolatile on board memory so it can be programmed to fire up by itself on any frequency, power or modulation setting.
 This makes for a highly mobile, low power and light weight solution for your RF signal generation needs.